klaviyo/klaviyo-react-native-sdk/README.md

 This may require you to install [Cocoapods](https://cocoapods.org/).

-Once you have installed Cocoapods.
-You will need to follow some setup steps from the iOS SDK [README](https://github.com/klaviyo/klaviyo-swift-sdk/blob/master/README.md).
+Once you have installed Cocoapods, you will need to follow some setup steps from the iOS SDK [README](https://github.com/klaviyo/klaviyo-swift-sdk/blob/master/README.md).

 ### Android Setup

-For Android simple follow any initialization instructions as indicated [here](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#configuration).
+For Android, simply follow any initialization instructions as indicated [here](https://github.com/klaviyo/klaviyo-android-sdk?tab=readme-ov-file#configuration).

 ## SDK Initialization

 Initialization should be done from the native layer.
-However if needed you can also initialize the React Native layer you can do so as follows:
+However, if needed, you can also initialize the React Native layer as follows:

 ```typescript
 import { Klaviyo } from 'klaviyo-react-native-sdk';